-Table 15-11: A-Seam Underground Coal Reserve Summary (Moist Recoverable Basis)
+Table 15-9: A-Seam Underground Coal Reserve Summary (Moist Recoverable Basis)

-Total Demonstrated Total Demonstrated By Permit Status ermit Status Seam Proven Probable Total Permitted Not Permitted Brookville 5,589,300 810,400 6,399,700 6,399,700 0
+Total Demonstrated By Permit Status Seam Proven Probable Total Permitted Not Permitted Brookville 5,694,600 796,700 6,491,300 6,491,200 0

-15.8.8 Keyser - Lower Kittanning Seam Reserve (Map 7)
+15.8.6 Keyser - Lower Kittanning Seam Reserve (Map 7)

 Keyser is in Somerset County, Pennsylvania, within the USGS Boswell and Hooversville 7.5-Minute quadrangles.
 Keyser is an inactive underground property with the potential to produce metallurgical and/or thermal-grade coal.
-The property is controlled largely through both coal leases and ownership and is not permitted but in the permit process.
+The property is controlled largely through both coal leases and ownership.
+Keyser was not permitted at the time of the site visit but the mine permit is expected to be approved in 2023 or soon after.
 The reserve area occurs entirely within the owned property.
 The Lower Kittanning seam has an average thickness of 4.4 feet and underlies the Middle Kittanning seam at an interval of 53 feet.
 The water pool elevation in the overmined Upper Kittanning seam acts as a mine barrier to northward expansion of the Lower Kittanning resource area.
 A hydraulic barrier to the south prohibits the mineable resource from extending beyond the 1,750 feet seam elevation which is the bottom of the box cut elevation.
 These two barriers have reduced the area of mineable coal as originally projected by Wilson Creek Energy.
-The proposed Keyser LK mine is scheduled to begin construction in 2028 and to commence production in 2029.
+The proposed Keyser LK mine is scheduled to begin construction in 2029 and to commence production in 2030.

-Table 15-12: Keyser LK Underground Coal Reserve Summary (Moist Recoverable Basis)
+Table 15-10: Keyser LK Underground Coal Reserve Summary (Moist Recoverable Basis)

-Total Demonstrated By Permit Status Proven Probable Total Permitted Not Permitted 4,834,000 3,497,400 8,331,400 0 8,331,400 Proven Proven Probable Proven Probable Total Proven Probable Total Permitted
+Total Demonstrated By Permit Status Seam Proven Probable Total Permitted Not Permitted Lower Kittanning 4,824,900 3,497,400 8,322,300 0 8,322,300